PaddlePaddle/PaddleOCR/deploy/lite/readme_en.md

-# Tutorial of Deploy PaddleOCR on Mobile
+# Tutorial of PaddleOCR Mobile deployment

 This tutorial will introduce how to use paddle-lite to deploy paddleOCR ultra-lightweight Chinese and English detection models on mobile phones.